Sapnil-Bhowmick/Hit-Balls/README.md

 * Achieve 3 points on exploding a ball
 * Achieve 1 point if the ball does not explode at once

+## **Game Optimizations**
+___

+* Player missile when hits an incomming ball -- The ball and the missile both will be removed from array
+* If player missile does not hit any of the balls then on moving out of screen the missile will be removed from the array
+* On any explosion, the particles emitted will be removed when they disappear